rsur/docker-dmi-tcat/README.md

     When you're done with the test, shut down the container by pressing Ctrl+C.

-5. Run your container again, but this time, let it daemonized.
+6. Run your container again, but this time, let it daemonized.

     ```
     $ docker-compose up -d
     ```

-6. Open TCAT from browser as usual.
+7. Open TCAT from browser as usual.

-7. When you're done, go to terminal where docker-compose was started, and shut it down with:
+8. When you're done, go to terminal where docker-compose was started, and shut it down with:

 	```
 	$ docker-compose down
 	```

+**CAVEAT:** On first run, there's a chance that MariaDB database has not yet been initialized but tcat is already running.
+To overcome this, turn off the containers as shown in 8) and turn it on again as in 5).

 ## TODO: Securing Installation